Security

 Verification of the server identity

-Authentication at the control server of the client
+Authentication at the client control server

 opsi-cli jsonrpc execute config_createUnicode opsiclientd.control_server.interface "opsiclientd control server interface" "[]" "[\"::1\", \"127.0.0.1\"]"